 Anthony Hughes <email@example.com>

-Jeffrey Tambor, who is 6'1" tall, portrays Israeli Mossad chief Isser Harel, who in real life was only 5'0" tall.
+Jeffrey Tambor, who is 6'1" tall, portrays Israeli Mossad chief Isser Harel, who, in real-life, was only five feet tall.
 See more »

 In real life, the aircraft used to take Eichmann to Israel was a Bristol Britannia.
 However, these turboprop machines had very short working lives due to the popularity of jets and thus none were available for the film.